Mrs. Grass: History

 During the 1950s, Mrs. Grass sponsored a Saturday morning children's radio program, featuring the space travel adventures of the hero "Super Noodle".
 Mrs. Grass was acquired by Borden in 1986.
 When Borden sold its food division in 2001, the soup was acquired by Heinz and noodles was acquired by American Italian Pasta Company.

 Isaac Jerome Grass died in October 1925.
 Sophie Grass died in 1953 at the age of 74.

 The magic egg (egg nugget)

-Mrs. Grass soup was unique with its inclusion of a self-contained 'magic egg', which Wyler's calls the Golden Flavor Nugget.
+Mrs. Grass soup was unique with its inclusion of a self-contained 'magic egg', which Wyler's called the Golden Flavor Nugget.
 The Golden Flavor Nugget dissolved as it boiled, releasing oils and chicken bouillon into the water.

 To the dismay of many Mrs. Grass soup eaters, the "magic egg" was discontinued sometime around February 2016.

-Novelty song musician The great Luke Ski has written and recorded a beat poetry-style song, "Ode To Mrs. Grass' Chicken Noodle Soup".